The Dark Moon - Realigning Ourselves with the Rhythm of Life

 Endings, metaphorically, are a descent from the bright high of summer or the full moon – down, down, into the dark deep stillness of winter or the dark moon.

-Endings don’t feel “good” to us, which is why we try to avoid them.
-Endings include loss, regrets, and often feelings of “failure.”
+Endings often don’t feel good, and so we try to avoid them.
+Endings include loss, regrets, and often come with feelings of failure.

 At their most intense, endings also include feelings of not knowing, of being out of control, of coming undone, of falling through the bottomless darkness.